Lien Tran to join as trainer for 2023 YSEALI Game Changers

 Teaching the Next Generation of G4C Developers

 Teaching the Next Generation of Games for Change Developers Lien Tran participated in the 2022 Games for Change festival as a panelist speaking about how she has been approaching teaching the next generation of games for change developers as a college professor.
 Below are a few of the slides shared during her segment.
-Previous Next… Continue reading Teaching the Next Generation of G4C Developers
+About the… Continue reading Teaching the Next Generation of G4C Developers

 Dwell wins GLS Creativity and Design Award